 41. Application of regulations to members employed part-time

-(1) If at any time a member (in this regulation called a “prescribed member”) is or has been classified by the employer as being employed part-time, these regulations shall apply to that prescribed member with the modifications and variations set out in this regulation.
+(1) If at any time a member (in this regulation called a prescribed member) is or has been classified by the employer as being employed part-time, these regulations shall apply to that prescribed member with the modifications and variations set out in this regulation.

-(2) The employer shall in respect of any period during which a prescribed member is classified as being employed part-time, determine the percentage (in this regulation called “the service percentage”) of full-time employment being worked by that member during that period.
+(2) The employer shall in respect of any period during which a prescribed member is classified as being employed part-time, determine the percentage (in this regulation called the service percentage) of full-time employment being worked by that member during that period.

 (3) The service percentage in respect of any period during which a prescribed member is not classified as being employed part-time shall be 100%.